Tiamiyu1/Python-for-Data-Science-and-Analytics/README.md

 This is a repository for the python for  Science and Analytics class (Beginner to Intermediate)

 ## Outline
-- Introduction to Data Science a
+- Introduction to Data Science and Analytics
 - Python Fundamentals
   -  Data type